carellanonicolas/azure-network-protocols/README.md

 <p>
 <h3>Step 8: Observe RDP Traffic </h3>
 <p></p>
  Finally, I will filter for RDP (Remote Desk Protocol) traffic by using the TCP port number (tcp.port==3389).
 RDP is the protocol that allows the remote connection to another computer and complete control of the Graphical User Interface (GUI).
-RDP traffic was continually generated
+RDP traffic was continually generated.
 <br />
 <img src="https://i.imgur.com/bfO6tMe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>